 Hormonal changes bring on serious fatigue most often in your first trimester and later in the third trimester, but that fatigue doesn’t guarantee peaceful sleep throughout the night.
 With 3am, and 4am… (and 5am…) bathroom runs, the aches and pains of nocturnal baby kicks, drive-you-crazy leg cramps, and tossing and turning to find that elusive comfortable position – it can be tough to grab some serious, restful shut-eye.

-Restful sleep may not be as easy as 1-2-3 during pregnancy, but we promise there is hope!
+But there is hope!
 We’ve compiled a list of our best 5 tips that will help you get some well-earned rest before your little one arrives.

 5 Tips for Better Sleep During Pregnancy

 1. Make pillows your new best friend!
 Sorry to your partner, but they’ll have to move over for just a bit!
 You might be lucky enough to cruise through your first and second trimester without one, but by the third trimester, you’ll definitely need a good body pillow.
 They are definitely worth the investment as they’ll support your bump and keep your knees parallel to each other – preventing pesky back pain.
 A good body pillow is the base for a good night’s sleep – the sooner you get one the better!

 Do a little research before you hit checkout on a body pillow purchase.
 The classic C-shape or U-shape pillow is a great option to keep you comfortable at all angles as it supports your neck, bump, back and knees.
 Of course, these pillows take up a good amount of room, so a standard long pillow but might be a better option if you’re tight on space.
 However, if you’re one to move around in the night a long pillow might not offer the support you need.